Evaluation and Statistics

 The Value of Metrics

 We move away from Project Counter with the Stone and Ramsden (2013) article.
 I introduce this article because it highlights how metrics can be used to assess the value of a library, which is often underestimated by administration but constantly required in order to garner the resources needed to improve or sustain a library's resources.
 Here Stone and Ramsden investigate the correlation (not causation) between library usage and student retention.
 Increasing the latter is the Holy Grail of college and universities.
 The more students who attend college or university and finish, the more successful the college or university's mission is.
-However, many universities struggle with keeping students and often lose nearly 25% of their students each year.
-If this were a public library report, it might be interesting to see how well electronic library usage correlates to continued usage and how such a correlation might result in various outcomes defined by the library.
+However, universities struggle with keeping students and often lose nearly 25% of their students each year.
+If this were a public library report, it might be interesting to see how well electronic library usage correlates to continued usage and how such a correlation might result in outcomes defined by the library.
 One nice thing about the Stone and Ramsden article is that it does not depend on quantitative metrics alone but supports its findings through qualitative research.
 There's only so much a usage metric can say.

 Using Metrics